Jim-JMCD/Genfrn/README.md

 ~~~
 Where \<YYYYMMDD-hhmmss\> is the date-time of log file creation.
 When the undo is complete remove the log file.

+### Example - Reanme:
-Example: Renaming all the file in subdirectory __logs__ , all files to have four parent directory names added.
+Renaming all the file in subdirectory __logs__ , all files to have four parent directory names added.
 ~~~
 $./genFRN 4 ./logs                                 # It starts with a preview of changes file_9         -> transfer_wk1_Thu_logs_file_9